 - Respect patients' privacy.
 Under no circumstances should you discuss a patient online or post online a patient's photo, even if the patient gives you permission.

-- You have the right to free speech; however, in order to foster a community of professionalism, you and your peers are encouraged to approach one another professionally and to abide by the WU Code of Conduct.
+- You have the right to free speech; however, in order to foster a community of professionalism, you and your peers are encouraged to approach one another professionally and to abide by the Washington University Code of Conduct.

 - Treat fellow students as colleagues, not competitors.